yujia10/yujia10/README.md

 <h1 align="center">Hi 👋, I'm Yujia</h1>
-<h3 align="center">Background in website localization/teaching.
+<h3 align="center">Background in website localization.
 I have a great passion for frontend and am seeking a career transition into web development</h3>

 - 👯 I just finished learning **Ruby on Rails** in Le Wagon coding bootcamp